Skip to content

 java.lang.ClassCastException: sun.reflect.generics.reflectiveObjects.TypeVariableImpl cannot be cast to java.lang.Class

-MapperScan needs to exclude the com.baomidou.mybatisplus.mapper.BaseMapper class and its subclasses (custom public Mappers), for example:
+MapperScan needs to exclude the com.baomidou.mybatisplus.mapper.BaseMapper class and its subclasses (custom public Mappers).
+For example:

 import com.baomidou.mybatisplus.core.mapper.BaseMapper;